sfigg/commercialization-public/customize/preinstall/preinstall-and-exclusive-apps.md

 ## App design

 To make a compelling app that gets your customers to pay attention, follow the design principles that guide the development of great Universal Windows Platform (UWP) experiences.
 The [Introduction to UWP app design](https://docs.microsoft.com/en-us/windows/uwp/design/basics/design-and-ui-intro) is a great starting place for learning about UWP.
-From there you should learn about the [controls and control patterns](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/index) to use, how to interact with [inputs and devices](https://docs.microsoft.com/en-us/windows/uwp/design/input/input-primer)and how to think about [usability](https://docs.microsoft.com/en-us/windows/uwp/design/usability/index).
-Our guide to [Get Started with Windows Apps](https://developer.microsoft.com/en-us/windows/apps/getstarted) in the [Windows Dev Center](https://developer.microsoft.com/en-us/windows/) is another resource you can use to learn more.
+From there you should learn about the [controls and control patterns](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/index) to use, how to interact with [inputs and devices](https://docs.microsoft.com/en-us/windows/uwp/design/input/input-primer), and how to think about [usability](https://docs.microsoft.com/en-us/windows/uwp/design/usability/index).
+The [Get Started with Windows Apps](https://developer.microsoft.com/en-us/windows/apps/getstarted) guide in the [Windows Dev Center](https://developer.microsoft.com/en-us/windows/) is another resource you can use to learn more.

 ## Preinstalled apps